Blog – Posted on Monday, Jun 01

 Brandon Stanton’s photo interview series “Humans of New York” initially became famous on Facebook for capturing everyday lives.
 This utterly heartwarming (and heart-wrenching) volume compiles multiple stories into a book you can hold.
 In Humans of New York, interviewees bare their souls to Brandon as they pose for his camera, creating a meaningful reminder of our shared and enduring humanity.

-49. The Element: How Finding Your Passion Changes Everything by Ken Robinson with Lou Aronica
+49. The Element by Ken Robinson with Lou Aronica

 Champion of creativity Ken Robinson urges artistic minds to follow their heart and identify their “element” in his inspirational book The Element.
 Your element, he explains, is where passion intersects with talent: that’s where you can harness your own power the most.
 Robinson argues for educational reform that will make helping students find their element a priority, as it is the key to unlocking creativity and innovation for the future.